-- 1. When placing machine into Transport position, keep the Trailer Height at Maximum. - 2.
-Operate the transport hydraulics to fully raise the harrow sections. - Fully Rotate the endwheels before driving forward.
+- 1. When placing machine into Transport position: - Keep the Trailer Height at Maximum - FULLY RAISE Disc Sections - Operate the transport hydraulics to fully raise the harrow sections. - Fully Rotate the endwheels before driving forward.
 The wing beams should fold back into transport position. - 4.
 Install all frame transport pins (2), cylinder lock bars (2), and endwheel bars (2).

-A IMPORTANT: Endwheel transport bars MUST be installed during transport.
+IMPORTANT: Endwheel transport bars MUST be installed during transport.

-- 5. Check wing jacks to ensure winding handles and jacks are clear of the truss arm. - Ensure SMV sign and reflectors are clean and lights are working.
+- 5. Check wing jacks and ensure the jacks and winding handles are clear of the truss arm. - Ensure SMV sign and reflectors are clean and lights are working.
 Follow all local transport laws when transporting.